aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     < node-group-name >:
       nodes:
         # Uplink switches interfaces (list), interface located on uplink switch. | Optional
-        # If uplink_switch_interfaces is not defined, platform-specific defaults (defined by default_interfaces fact) will be used instead.
+        # If uplink_switch_interfaces is not defined, platform-specific defaults (defined under default_interfaces) will be used instead.
-        # Please note that these defaults are not defined in default_platform_settings - you should define these yourself.
+        # Please note that default_interfaces are not defined by default - you should define these yourself.
         uplink_switch_interfaces: [ < ethernet_interface_1 >, < ethernet_interface_2 > ]
         # short_esi only valid for l2leaf devices using port-channel uplink
         # Setting short_esi: auto generates the short_esi automatically using a hash of configuration elements.